Lafayette Cemetery, where Ashley Judd filmed “Double Jeopardy.” (Photo: Jorg Hackeman/Shutterstock.com)

 - “Easy Rider.”
 This 1969 road movie follows hippies en route to New Orleans for Mardi Gras.
 It’s one of the films that takes advantage of the city’s unique above-ground cemeteries.
 Dennis Hopper, the director, shot a famous freak-out sequence in St. Louis Cemetery No. 1, the oldest still-operating cemetery in New Orleans.
 Hopper’s scene caused the Archdiocese of New Orleans to ban any subsequent filming in the cemetery save for documentaries and educational films.

 - “The Bad Lieutenant: Port of Call New Orleans.”
 Nicolas Cage has an interesting, turbulent personal history with New Orleans.
 Regardless, he turns in a good performance in this 2009 crime drama, a re-imagining of the 1992 film noir “Bad Lieutenant.”
-Originally meant to be set in New York, director Werner Herzog, instead, decided to shoot in New Orleans immediately after Hurricane Katrina.
+Originally meant to be set in New York, director Werner Herzog, instead, decided the movie should be set in New Orleans immediately after Hurricane Katrina.

 - “21 Jump Street” and “22 Jump Street.”
 The original ’80s TV series was set in a generic, Pacific Northwest town, so the distinctive New Orleans city feel was subdued for the movies.
 But if you know where to look, you can spot still New Orleans locations in the films.
 The chapel at the movie’s titular address is the historic St. James AME Church in Mid-City.
 In the sequel it’s St. Maurice Catholic Church in New Orleans’ Holy Cross neighborhood.
 Fictional MC State was shot at Tulane and Loyola, and there are also scenes in City Park, the Port of New Orleans, and the city’s Central Business District.
 Channing Tatum must have enjoyed filming in New Orleans because he opened a bar, Saints & Sinners, in 2012.